Arboretum de Chèvreloup: History

 The site dates to 1699 when Louis XIV acquired the hamlet of Chèvreloup, demolishing its walls to extend his hunting ground around his castle.
 During the 18th century, botanist Bernard de Jussieu (1699–1777) was a frequent visitor at Versailles, where in 1759 he created a botanical garden at the edge of Chèvreloup in today's Parc de Trianon; this garden was destroyed, however, upon the death of Louis XV.
 During the French Revolution, Chèvreloup was sold to private owners, then purchased by Napoleon in 1806.
 In the 19th century it became apparent that the Jardin des Plantes in Paris was too small for a national collection, and in 1922 the conservator of the Estate of Versailles and architect François-Benjamin Chaussemiche (1864–1945) established today's arboretum as the Jardin de Jussieu, annex to the National Museum of Natural History.
 In 1940, however, it was abandoned.
 Planting resumed in 1960, with parts of the arboretum opening to the public in 1977.

 Specimens

-Today the arboretum contains about 15,000 specimens, representing 124 families, 220 genera, 2700 species and varieties, and 500 cultivars.
+Today the arboretum contains about 15,000 specimens on 195 hectares, representing 124 families, 220 genera, 2700 species and varieties, and 500 cultivars.
 Its tropical plant collection alone maintains about 5,000 species in greenhouses.
 The arboretum proper is organized into three major sections: